mikyll/JavaFX-MultiplayerLobbySystem/README.md

 - ~~fix Join Existing Room validation~~
 - ~~move Controller methods (in a proper order)~~
 - ~~fix KickUser (removes the server too).
 The problem was that goBack(), instead of switchToMP, closed the connection, so client sent KICK and DISCONNECT before closing the socket~~
+- chat text message check length before sending (not more than 200 char?)
+- automatic textarea scrolling, to last message;
+- server can enable/disable the chat(?)
 - catch Connection Reset & SocketException: Interrupted function call: accept failed, thrown when we back from the server room, when no one has been accepted yet
-- automatic textarea scrolling, to last message;
 - fix exception print stack (handle them in a more proper way).
 - add timer after sending READY message
 - fix gui components to have proper dimension